-Can I still reinstate my Florida LLC after it has been dissolved?
-Why can't I do this?
+Can I still reinstate my Florida LLC after it has been administratively dissolved?
+Why can't I do this even with an agent?
 The answer to these questions is not always straightforward.

 There are instances when an LLC in Florida cannot be reinstated, and the reasons for that will vary depending on the circumstances of your situation.

-This article will cover those instances so you know what to expect before proceeding with a reinstatement request.
+This article will cover those instances so you know what to expect before proceeding with a reinstatement request as the Florida law requires.

 A business entity in Florida can get dissolved for a variety of reasons.